Building a skin care routine is hard. The products and techniques can overwhelm you.

 6. Remember the real goal

-- Though achieving flawless skin is what draws a lot of people to skin care in the first place, it’s important to remember the ample health benefits and mental benefits that skin care offers.
+- Motivation on a larger scale is what will drive your desire to make and improve your habits.
+Though achieving flawless skin is what draws a lot of people to skin care in the first place, it’s important to remember the ample health benefits and mental benefits that skin care offers.
 It’s our largest organ and its essential that we are strict with ourselves to keep it and ourselves as clean, nourished and happy as possible for our health’s sake.

 Once you’ve started don’t lose that momentum!
 Keep reading and learning and experimenting.